Mariama-ny21/little-rewards/README.md

 - Footer adjusted on Contact page and other pages so that it occupies very little space

 Screenshots:
-- Lighthouse report generated for all pages; HTML and CSS validation done after all the changes were made.
+- Lighthouse report generated for all pages; HTML and CSS validation done after all the changes were made